Mexico City is hands down one of the coolest cities in the world. It’s the most chaotic and gigantic metropolis in the North American continent.

 A visit to Roma Norte should be on everyone’s Mexico City itinerary.
 Roma Norte is home to Mexico City’s quirky subculture.
 It was the original home of many wealthy Europeans who flocked to Mexico at the turn of the 20th century, and French-style mansions can still be found dotting the avenues and lanes.

-The area fell into disrepair when many of those Europeans moved into newer neighborhoods.
+The area fell into disrepair when many of those Europeans moved into newer neighbourhoods.
 It was further ruined in the 1985 earthquake but has been going through a renaissance as the younger generation has rediscovered it.

 The Roma area consists of Roma Norte, Roma and Roma Sur (a more residential area).
-It plays host to many art installations, and visitors could spend several hours admiring the murals throughout the neighborhood.
+It plays host to many art installations, and visitors could spend several hours admiring the murals throughout the neighbourhood.

-In addition, there’s a hipster-run shop or bar on almost every corner with plenty of restaurants for all tastes making this the coolest place to stay in Mexico City.
+In addition, there’s a hipster-run shop or bar on almost every corner with plenty of restaurants for all tastes, making this the coolest place to stay in Mexico City.

 Hotel MX Roma | Best Hotel in Roma Area